Dr. Vonda Wright currently serves as the inaugural Chief of Sports Medicine at the Northside Hospital Orthopedic Institute.

 Her award winning basic science and clinical research has resulted in multiple grants presentation and peer-reviewed publications.

-A team physician caring for athletes since 1985, Dr. Wright serves as the team physician for five of the NCAA Division I university of Pittsburg's Olympic sport teams including men's and women's soccer, baseball, softball and women's basketball.
-She is the head physician for the Pittsburgh Ballet theatre's elite artist athletes.
-Dr. Wright leads the medical team for more than 400 youth hockey players of the Pens Elite youth development teams, is a match doctor for USA rugby 7's tournament play and the medical director of the Pittsburgh triathlon.
+A team physician caring for athletes since 1985, Dr. Wright serves as the medical director and team physician for Georgia State University and serves as a physician for the Atlanta Ballet.
+Previously she was the team physician for five of the NCAA Division 1 University of Pittsburgh Olympic sports teams including football, men's and women's soccer, baseball, softball and women's basketball.
+She was the head physician for the Pittsburgh Ballet theatre's elite artist athletes and led the medical team for more than 400 youth hockey players of the Pens Elite youth development teams, was a match doctor for USA rugby 7's tournament play and the medical director of the Pittsburgh triathlon.